ackman678/wholeBrain/README.md

 Image processing and dataset generation will utilize custom code in the [wholeBrainDX] software project.

-Datasets, and exploratory data analysis will use R code that lives inside this wholeBrain project repository.
-Datasets and raw data to big too be inside this git repo will be stored on external servers and linked to accordingly.
+Datasets and R code for exploratory data analysis and graphics will live inside this wholeBrain project repository.
+Datasets and raw data too big to be inside this git repo will be stored on external servers and linked to accordingly.

 [wholeBrain_main.md]: wholeBrain_main.md